 Applicants must also have worked in covered employment in Minnesota within the last 18 months and earned enough income to establish a claim.
 Covered employment is paid work by an employer who must pay unemployment insurance tax according to the Minnesota Unemployment Insurance Law.
 Non-covered employment may include:

-Agricultural business with less than four employees.
+- Agricultural business with less than four employees.

-Commission-based work (insurance, real estate and direct selling).
+- Commission-based work (insurance, real estate and direct selling).

-in hospitals and student nursing.
+- in hospitals and student nursing.

-Most churches and religious organizations.
+- Most churches and religious organizations.

-Services performed by an immediate family member (spouse, child or parent).
+- Services performed by an immediate family member (spouse, child or parent).

-Student employment or work study.
+- Student employment or work-study.

 High school students are ineligible to file for an unemployment claim in Minnesota until after graduation, regardless of prior employment.
 However, students pursuing a General Equivalency Diploma (GED) who also fulfill the other requirements can apply for unemployment benefits.
 Other applicants attending school must be available for employment during normal times of occupation and must be willing to adjust class schedules or educational conflicts to accept employment.

 If their income is less than the weekly benefit amount, part-time employees will receive a partial benefit payment for the difference.
 Employees with inconsistent weekly hours can also file for an unemployment claim and certify weekly for an adjusted payment.

-During unemployment registration, applicants must be prepared to relinquish basic contact information as well as identification verification material like their Social Security Number and driver license or other state-issued identification number.
+During unemployment registration, applicants must be prepared to relinquish basic contact information as well as identification verification material like their Social Security Number (SSN) and driver’s license or another state-issued identification number.
 Select individuals who apply for unemployment benefits in MN may need additional paperwork based on their citizenship or prior employment.

-Their employment history for the past 18 months.
+- Their employment history for the past 18 months.

-Their bank account and routing numbers (for direct deposit).
+- Their bank account and routing numbers (for direct deposit).

-A work authorization document (for non-citizens).
+- A work authorization document (for non-citizens).

-A DD-214 (for U.S. military personnel).
+- A DD-214 (for U.S. military personnel).

-An SF-8 and SF-50 (for federal employees).
+- An SF-8 and SF-50 (for federal employees).

 The unemployment registration process will also require details such as each past employer’s name, address and phone number.
 Applicants must also add dates of employment, pay rates and the reasons for their unemployment.
-This important information is critical when applicants file for unemployment in Minnesota as it establishes eligibility and the amount of benefit compensation.
+This important information is critical when applicants file for unemployment in Minnesota as it establishes eligibility and the amount of benefits compensation.

 Where to Register for Unemployment Benefits in Minnesota

 Knowing when and where to apply for unemployment in MN can make the unemployment registration process faster and easier.
-Qualified residents can file for an unemployment claim online or by phone.
+Qualified residents can choose to file an unemployment claim online or by phone.
 The online application for unemployment is faster, but call center interpreters are available for non-English-speaking applicants, in languages like Spanish, Hmong and Somali.